heyuforia/av1q/README.md

 1. **Analyze** — scene detection identifies visually distinct segments; frame complexity analysis ranks them
 2. **Sample** — the most complex scenes are extracted as short clips and concatenated
-3. **Search** — the sample is encoded at CQ=28, VMAF is measured, and the next CQ is estimated from the slope of quality-vs-CQ.
+3. **Search** — the sample is encoded at CQ 28, VMAF is measured, and the next CQ is estimated from the slope of quality-vs-CQ.
+The search estimates a bitrate ceiling from measured data (using the +-6 CRF = 2x bitrate rule, refined with actual measurements) to avoid jumping past the bitrate floor.
+When the bitrate floor is the binding constraint rather than VMAF, the search switches to bitrate targeting mode — testing additional sample CQs to compute the exact decay rate for the content and interpolating to the CQ that hits the floor.
 Repeats until the target is bracketed
 4. **Encode** — full video is encoded at the best CQ found
 5. **Verify** — full-file VMAF is measured.
 If it falls short, CQ is stepped down and re-encoded (up to 3 attempts)
 6. **P5 safety** — if the 5th percentile VMAF (worst frames) is below the floor, CQ is stepped down further